Skip to content

 leSql Since 3.4.3.2

-The leSql method is one of the advanced query condition-building methods in MyBatis-Plus, allowing you to set a field as less than or equal to (LE) the result of an SQL statement.
+The leSql method is one of the advanced query-building methods in MyBatis-Plus that allows you to specify that a field should be less than or equal to (LE) the result of an SQL statement.

 Method Signature

-// Sets the specified field as less than or equal to the result of an SQL statement
+// Sets the specified column to be less than or equal to the result of an SQL statement

 leSql(R column, String inValue)

-// Sets the specified field as less than or equal to the result of an SQL statement when the condition is met
+// Sets the specified column to be less than or equal to the result of an SQL statement when the condition is met

 leSql(boolean condition, R column, String inValue)

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or a field name using a Lambda expression.

-• inValue: A string containing the SQL statement used to generate the less-than-or-equal condition.
+• inValue: A string containing the SQL statement used to generate the less-than-or-equal-to condition.

 Examples